 For sandwiches, spread bread with your choice of condiments (I use vegan mayo and spicy mustard).
 Arrange lettuce and tomato (I used yellow ones) on bread and top with strips of tempeh.
 One package of tempeh will make about 4 sandwiches.

-To cook in the air fryer, after precooking, preheat to 350-360F.
+To cook in the air fryer, after precooking, preheat the air fryer to 350-360F.
 Place the tempeh in the basket.
 Cook for 3 minutes.
 Rearrange tempeh and cook until crispy, checking every minute or two.
 Careful: Tempeh can overcook quickly.